Counseling for Anxiety & Stress in Chicago

 According to numerous research reports, including information from the American Institute of Stress, chronic stress is associated with illness because your body/mind are in a constant state of arousal.

-What are the physical signs of chronic stress?
+Physical signs of chronic anxiety & stress?

 - Muscle soreness (shoulders, neck and back)